James Langley: Biography

 Langley was born in Wolverhampton, the son of Francis Oswald Langley (1884–1947), a stipendiary magistrate, recorder and chancellor.
 He was educated at Uppingham School and Trinity Hall, Cambridge.
 Having served as a cadet under officer in the Uppingham School Contingent of the Junior Division of the Officers' Training Corps, he was commissioned as a second lieutenant in the Coldstream Guards (Supplementary Reserve) on 4 July 1936, and promoted to lieutenant on 4 July 1939.

-Langley was mobilised on 24 August 1939 to serve in the 2nd Battalion, Coldstream Guards, part of the 7th Infantry Brigade (Guards) of the 3rd Infantry Division, then commanded by Lieutenant-Colonel Lionel Bootle-Wilbraham, in the British Expeditionary Force (BEF).
+Langley was mobilised on 24 August 1939 to serve in the 2nd Battalion, Coldstream Guards, part of the 1st Guards Brigade of the 1st Infantry Division, then commanded by Lieutenant-Colonel Lionel Bootle-Wilbraham, in the British Expeditionary Force (BEF).
 In early June 1940, during the battle of Dunkirk, he was seriously wounded in the head and arm.
 Unable to walk, he was left behind at a Casualty Clearing Station, where he was captured, and later had his left arm amputated by a German Army doctor.
 On 10 October he escaped from a hospital in Lille and made his way to Marseille.
 Like other British prisoners in the Vichy Zone Langley was held at Fort Saint-Jean, though this confinement was nominal, as they were only required to attend roll-call once a week, but were otherwise free.
 While in Marseille Langley worked as a courier for the escape line run by the Scottish officer Ian Garrow and Minister Donald Caskie.
 In February 1941 Langley was declared "unfit for further military service" by a Medical Board containing Dr. George Rodocanachi, and was repatriated in March.